devlinjunker/JS-Fun/play/test.webpack/README.md

   [ ] outputReport - errors to file

 ### Unit Tests
- Lets use Mocha, seems more flexible
+ - Lets use Mocha, seems more flexible
+ - Moved babel config to .babelrc so shared
+ - **NOTE:** stubbing console.log is dangerous for test result output
+ - mocha.opts helps running mocha be simpler
+  [ ] consider moving into `./test/` directory so we don't need to ref
+[ ] Test bootstrap file